branchnm/CRM/QUICK_AUTH_SETUP.md

 # 🔐 Quick Auth Setup Guide

+## ⚠️ IMPORTANT - READ THIS FIRST!

+**If you're seeing other users' data:**
+1. The existing customers/jobs in your database don't have `user_id` set yet
+2. You MUST complete **Step 3** below to assign them to your account
+3. Without Step 3, RLS policies can't filter the data properly
+4. Use the diagnostic queries in `src/db/diagnose_and_fix_rls.sql` to verify

+**Logout button on desktop:**
+- Now shows your email + "Logout" text button (top right)
+- Refresh your browser to see the updated UI

 ## ✅ What's Already Done
 - ✅ Auth service layer created (`src/services/auth.ts`)
 - ✅ Login/Signup UI built (`src/components/AuthPage.tsx`)